ampize/docs/content/docs/guides/seo.md

 ---
 ## Allow bot indexing

-By default, AMPize.me prevents new sites from being indexed indexed by search engines with a 'noindex,nofollow' meta tag.
+By default, AMPize.me prevents new sites from being indexed by search engines with a 'noindex,nofollow' meta tag.

 To authorize bot indexing, just enable the 'Allow bot indexing' property in the Site Settings (SEO tab).